 Garage Door Repair

-Aaron Overhead Doors is a family-owned local garage door repair and installation company based in Buford, GA.
-We serve the North Atlanta and North Georgia areas including Gwinnett, North Fulton, Dekalb, Forsyth, Cobb, Hall, Jackson, Jefferson, and more.
+Garage door repair is our specialty completed by our IDEA Certified Technicians!
+Aaron Overhead Doors is a family-owned local garage door repair company based in Buford, GA.
+We serve the North Atlanta and North Georgia areas including Gwinnett, North Fulton, Dekalb, Forsyth, Cobb, Hall, Jackson, Jefferson, Clarke, Cherokee, and more.
 In our company, we pride ourselves on being a customer service company in the garage door business.
-That is how we have become A-Rated by the Better Business Bureau and earned a five-star rating online with over 1,200 customer reviews.
-Because we put so much value in customer service, we hire employees, not subcontractors to complete your repairs.
-We train our technicians to work on all brands of garage doors and all types of problems.
+That is how we have become A-Rated by the Better Business Bureau and earned a five-star rating online with over 1,500 customer reviews.
+Because we put so much value in customer service, we hire certified employees, not subcontractors to complete your garage door repairs.
+We train our service professionals to repair all brands of garage doors and all types of problems.
 In addition, we hold weekly training seminars in order to stay up to date on advances in the garage door industry and our safety protocols.
 This commitment to excellence in customer service, quality of repair, and value in replacement parts makes us a local garage door repair company you can trust.

-To know who we are, you must first get to know our garage door technicians.
-Our technicians are employees, not sub-contractors; they drive our trucks and use our tools and parts.
+To know who we are, you must first get to know our garage door repair service professionals.
+We only employ IDEA Certified Repair Technicians.
+Our certified service professionals are employees, not sub-contractors; they drive our trucks and use our tools and parts.
 Our company believes if we treat our employees well, you will reap the benefits.
 Unlike many garage door repair companies, our technicians only get five jobs a day.
 We do this because we feel it’s essential to take our time and do the job right.
-If a technician knows they have 8 – 12 jobs scheduled for one day, they tend to rush through the jobs, overlooking problems and causing the customer to pay for return visits.
+If a technician knows they have 8 – 12 repair jobs scheduled for one day, they tend to rush through the jobs, overlooking parts needing repairs and causing the customer to pay more for return visits.

-We train our technicians to do a safety inspection on company iPads and walk you through all the parts that need attention.
+We train our service professionals to do a 32 point safety inspection on company iPads and walk you through all the parts that need attention.
 They then offer you at least two options for repairs.
 Our staff is honest, reliable, and we hold them accountable by having all our prices listed in the software we use.
+We also do random quality control checks on repairs and installations.

 Feel free to call or text us 24/7 for garage door repair!